TheTimidShade/TTS-Cloak/README.md

 ### **Supported Languages:**
 - English

-If you'd like to translate the mod into a different language, contact me via my Discord or create a pull request.
+If you'd like to translate the script into a different language, contact me via my Discord or create a pull request.

 ### **Credits:**
 - Players of the [Task Force Dingo](taskforcedingo.com) community who helped bulk test the script during a weekly mission night.